dbuos/stressgrid/README.md

 The coordinator is also responsible for the aggregation of **metrics** and **reporting** through pluggable **writers** that can record metrics to a file or database for analysis and visualization.

-Currently, two writers are available: the CSV file writer and the CloudWatch writer.
+Currently, two writers are available: the CSV file writer and the Amazon CloudWatch writer.
 Metrics are reported every minute.
 Each metric can be represented by a scalar value or by a histogram.
 Scalar values are used for simple counters accumulated since the beginning of the run, or during the reporting interval.
 Histogram metrics are used for aggregating statistics across many events that occurred during the reporting interval.

 Since a very large number of events—such as HTTP requests—may happen across all connections, Stressgrid uses [HDR histograms](http://hdrhistogram.org) to compress statistics.
 HRD histograms are compressed within each generator as events take place.
 Then, generators push the histograms every second to the coordinator, to further compress into the final histogram that is reported every minute to the writers.